Team-Based Pay in your Salon/Spa: What It Is-Why It Works

 Where the majority of salons and spas focus on growing “columns of the appointment” (individual request rates), The Team-Based Pay Business Model is about all team members driving the company’s productivity rate — not just their own.

 This is a major shift from the inefficiency of growing columns on the appointment.
-And, it is creates a fundamental culture shift away from appointment book "column vision" and "I/me/mine" thinking.
+And, it creates a fundamental culture shift away from appointment book "column vision" and "I/me/mine" thinking.

 The inherent challenge of commission is that its primary focus is for individuals to build their own clientele.
 Once a service provider has a “full book” of requests, the salon/spa is vulnerable to significant lost revenue should one or more busy service providers leave.